 Based on this approximation, the second order loss factor $\frac{1}{2} (c-c_0)^T (g_d g_d^T) (c-c_0)$ can be further simplified to $ \frac{1}{2}(g_d^T (c-c_0))^2$, simplifying the expensive chained matrix multiplication into a single vector product.
 Finally, the salience can be calculated by:

-We do not ignore the first order information during the calculation, differing from OBD~\cite{obd} and many recent quantization works~\cite{gptq,spqr,squeezellm}.
-This is because the first order factor can be more significant in the estimation in Eq.\ref{eq:salience_final}, as the estimated second order factor is the square of the first order factor divided by two for each sample.
-Considering that $g$ can be very small for the well pretrained models and the delta of the quantized weight is usually not large, the first order factor can be larger than the second order one.
-Besides, what we require is the loss itself rather than the arguments of the loss function, and thus we do not need to ignore the first order factor to simplify the arguments calculation.
+We do not ignore the first order information during the calculation, differing from the recent quantization works~\cite{gptq,spqr,squeezellm}.
+Note that what we require is the loss itself rather than the arguments of the loss function, thus we do not need to ignore the first order factor to simplify the arguments calculation.

 Algo.\ref{alg:precision-search} illustrates the procedure of the global precision search.
-It calculates the salience of all the output channels of all linear layers and sort them in descending order globally.
-Given the global threshold $N_{largebit}$ as the number of large-bit precision channels, the first $N_{largebit}$ channels are intended to be quantized with 8-bit, and the other channels will be quantized with smaller bit-width (i.e., 4-bit in this paper).
-Any quantization methodologies (e.g., GPTQ, clip search) can be applied independently to these two disjoint parts of channels.
-Note that we calculate the salience of the channels in one pass rather than iterative identifying the high-salience parts in a smaller step, as we observe the single-pass method show similar results with the iterative method and saves a lot of computation overhead than the latter.
+It calculates the salience of all the output channels of all linear layers and sort them in descending order.
+Given the global threshold $T$ as the number of large-bit precision channels, the first $T$ channels are intended to be quantized with 8-bit, and the other channels will be quantized with smaller bit-width (i.e., 4-bit in this paper).